jhonderson/gone-man-switch/README.md

 - Recipients: `bob@hotmail.com, lily@gmail.com`
 - Subject: `Important message for you`
 - Body: `Hello, here is some important information I want you to have...`
-- Send me a check-in notification every: `6 Months`
+- Send me a check-in notification if I am absent for more than: `6 Months`
 - Deliver this message if I don't respond to my check-in notification after: `10 Days`

-6 months after you create this message you will receive a check-in notification email like this:
+After 6 months of absence (you don't login to Gone Man's Switch) you will receive a check-in notification email like this:
 ```
 From:
   your-smtp-from-email@domain.com